Mangareva language: History

-Mangarevan primarily shares commonalities with Rarotongan, New Zealand Māori, Marquesan and Tahitian.
+Mangarevan primarily shares commonalities with Cook Islands Māori, New Zealand Māori, Marquesan and Tahitian.
 The linguistic similarity with the New Zealand Māori can be traced back to the 1834 arrival of a New Zealand man who acted as a translator for French missionaries.
-Cultural traits shared between the Mangarevan and Māori, like the story of Māui, can all be traced back to the New Zealand man's arrival as communication was clear due to linguistic similarities.
+Cultural traits shared between the Mangarevan and Māori, like the story of Māui, can all be traced back to the New Zealander's arrival as communication was clear due to linguistic similarities.

 The first explorers to document the people, traditions, and language of the Gambiers were the French who eventually annexed the islands in 1881.
 Similar to many Polynesian languages, Mangareva's written language differentiates from spoken language because it was transcribed by Europeans.
 French missionaries reportedly found it difficult to pronounce or recognize the glottal stop of Mangarevan; they chose to represent it in writing using the letter h.
 Colonial and missionary influences from the past and in the present day have been large contributors to the attrition of language.

 Mangarevan is also subject to a historical process of tahitianization, the pressure exerted by the dominant Tahitian language.